FluffWuff/AmongUsMinecraftPlugin/README.md

 The project is currently a whole fun-project and not intended to include contribution.

 ## License
-AmongUs in Minecraft is under the [GPL 3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html) and free software/open source.
+AmongUs in Minecraft is under the [GPL 3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html) and is free software/open source.